DataDog/documentation/content/en/serverless/guide/serverless_warnings.md

 Attack attempts were detected targeting the serverless application.

-**Resolution:** Investigate the attack attempts in ASM by clicking the “Security Signals” button to determine how to respond.
+**Resolution:** Investigate the attack attempts in ASM by clicking the **Security Signals** button to determine how to respond.
 If immediate action is needed, you can block the attacking IP in your WAF through the [Workflows integration][11].

 ## Further Reading